 3. Remove dust and debris

-Another top tip before you start picking up cloths and cleaning products is to dust your books first.
+Another top tip before you start picking up clothes and cleaning products is to dust your books first.

 I suggest you use a hoover to avoid any debris or dirt from getting into the atmosphere and into your respiratory system.

 This is especially important when cleaning old or second hand books that are likely to pick up more dirt.

 Rachel Rios, from Guelph Maids, agrees.
 She also suggests using “a HEPA vacuum with a soft dusting brush attachment, as this is a very gentle tool that allows you to clean mold and dirt from old, delicate books without causing any damage.”

 When vacuuming, you should also wear gloves and hold the book firmly.
 Use a low suction setting to avoid causing dust to fly into the atmosphere.

 This is the library-approved method when it comes to cleaning old books.

 Top tip: Cleaning books with mold requires a different cleaning method.
 If you have mold or mildew, read our complete guide to cleaning a book with mold here.